cyberbotics/webots-doc/reference/indexedfaceset.md

 `coordIndex` field is N, the `Coordinate` node shall contain N+1 coordinates (indexed as 0 to N).
 Each face of the `IndexedFaceSet` shall have:

+- at least three non-coincident vertices;
+- vertices that define a planar polygon;
+- vertices that define a non-self-intersecting polygon.

 Otherwise, the results are undefined.

 When used for collision detection (boundingObject), each face of the